 Day 4 of our Germany Motorhome Tour- we finally enter Germany!
 We are now on the road to Todtnau.

-The first thing which surprised me is there isn't really any warning about crossing the border into another country!
-I expected some kind of big sign on the border.
-But no- one minute we were in France and then all of a sudden we weren't.
-We think there was a tiny sign.... but we missed it as we sped past.
+The first thing which surprised me is there isn’t really any warning about crossing the border into another country!
+I expected some kind of big sign.
+But no;normall one minute we were in France and then all of a sudden we weren’t.
+We think there was a tiny sign…. but we missed it as we sped past.

 It really shouldn’t surprise me after all the travelling we’ve done in Europe.
 Heck, last summer we invaded Switzerland entirely by accident.
 These things happen and the freedom to just cross borders without having to stop is pretty cool, but it would be nice to see a ‘Welcome to Germany’ sign.

 It’s a funny feeling when you enter a new country.
 All of a sudden there’s a new world ahead of you and I always feel a bit like an overexcited puppy.
 Do I go left, right, straight ahead?
 What should I see first?
 So many choices and there will never be enough time to experience it all.

 I’m the navigator for our little home and generally it’s me who decides where we go.
 I ask the family questions as we’re driving (do you want to see this or this most?) but mostly I get “I don’t mind” from the backseat & “whatever you think we’ll like best” from the driver.
 No pressure then.